top of page

 Embryo movement schematic.png

 Embryos in mice display both unidirectional and bidirectional movement in the uterus before they undergo implantation.
 Embryo movement in mice is distinct from the unidirectional only movement observed in rats and rabbits.
-We are investigating muscle contractions and ovarian hormone signaling as potential regulators of embryo movement.
-(Flores et. al, Development, 2020 and Lufkin et. al Mol Human Reprod 2022)
+We are investigating how ovarian hormone signaling and muscle contractions modulate pre-implantation embryo movement.
+(Flores et. al, Development, 2020, Lufkin, Flores et. al, Molecular Human Reproduction 2022, Dawson, Flores, Zou et. al, Biology of Reproduction, 2024)

 bottom of page